Logo image

 Speaking up, falling silent: Voice, silence and the emergence of toxic organizational culture in a technology company

-Katja Einola, Riitta Hekkala Emma Nordbäck
+Katja Einola, Riitta Hekkala and Emma Nordbäck

 Journal of Occupational and Organizational Psychology, Vol.99(1), e70104